fedimint/fedimint-clientd/README.md

 ## Fedimint Client Endpoints

-The Fedimint client supports the following endpoints:
+The Fedimint client supports the following endpoints (and has naive websocket support at `/fedimint/v2/ws`, see code for details until I improve the interface.
+PRs welcome!)

 ### Admin related commands: